On-Premises Snap XMP Online installation guide

 Create databases in SQL Server

-Snap XMP Online requires 5 separate databases to store the data.
+Snap Online requires 5 separate databases to store the data.

 NB: The collation must be Latin1_General_CI_AS.
 This needs to be set when the databases are created.